tasmota/docs/docs/IRSend-RAW-Encoding.md

 ... which would be encoded as `0x00 0x1 0x24 0x92` in broalink format.

 You have all the needed information to convert from Broadlink to Tasmota...

+See [broadlink-ir-converter](https://github.com/haimkastner/broadlink-ir-converter/blob/master/src/index.ts) for a complete implementation example (in JavaScript) which is also available as a [package on the NPM registry](https://www.npmjs.com/package/broadlink-ir-converter).